talhaahussain/grappling-pose-identification/README.md

 Please see `specification.pdf` for specification.

+The literature review (`doc/pdf/lit_review.pdf`) received a final mark of 74/100.
+The final mark of this project overall is pending.

 ### Usage

 See `src/Pose_Estimation_for_Grappling.ipynb` for source code.
 Google Colab can be used to load the notebook and run the cells.
 Please run all cells in the order they appear.